 Research on capability formation in economics uses psychological measurements as indicators of stocks of capabilities.
 Work relating psychological measurements to more standard economic preference parameters has just begun.
-Heckman, Stixrud, and Urzua (2006) and Borghans et al. (2008) discuss the relationship between psychological measurements and standard economic preference parameters.
+Heckman et al. (2006) and Borghans et al. (2008) discuss the relationship between psychological measurements and standard economic preference parameters.
 A tight link between the two types of measurement systems remains to be established.
 Concepts and measurements from one field neither encompass nor are encompassed by measurements from the other field.

 The available evidence is at best suggestive.
-Benjamin, Brown, and Shapiro (2006) show that higher SAT scores are positively correlated with patience and negatively correlated with risk aversion.
+Benjamin et al. (2006) show that higher SAT scores are positively correlated with patience and negatively correlated with risk aversion.
 Since SAT scores are determined by a composite of cognitive and noncognitive traits, it is difficult to parse out the separate contributions of cognition and personality to their estimated correlations.
 Frederick (2005) presents evidence that his measure of cognitive ability is associated with lower time preference, greater risk taking when lotteries involve gains, and less risk taking when they involve losses.
-However, Borghans, Golsteyn, and Heckman (2008) show that his measure of "cognition" is substantially influenced by personality traits and is not a measure of pure cognition as measured by Raven's progressive matrices.
-Dohmen et al. (2007) report that people with higher cognitive ability are more patient and
+However, Borghans et al. (2008) show that his measure of "cognition" is substantially influenced by personality traits and is not a measure of pure cognition as measured by Raven's progressive matrices.
+Dohmen et al. (2007) report that people with higher cognitive ability are more patient and more willing to take risks.
+They link time preference and risk aversion with measures of cognitive and noncognitive traits.